Miniature Schnauzer

 Alertness needs training and noise tolerance

-Scoring V2 apartment and noise-tolerance dimensions make this breed more than a size match.
+The apartment and noise-tolerance fit signals make this breed more than a size match.
 Many homes can handle a Miniature Schnauzer well when they train greetings, window habits, door routines, and calm settling.
 A dense apartment with low bark tolerance may be a harder fit if the owner cannot manage triggers.
 The useful question is whether the household wants an engaged small dog and is willing to teach when alertness should stop.
 Predictable routines help neighbors and visitors stay comfortable.

 Keep in mind